microsoft/vsts-cordova-tasks/docs/extension-overview.md

 4. [PhoneGap Command](http://go.microsoft.com/fwlink/?LinkID=692057)

 ##FAQ
-**Q:** I am trying to build an Ionic app and am running into a **spawn EACCES** error when building on a Mac.
+**Q:** I am trying to build an Ionic app and am running into a **spawn EACCES** error when building on a Mac or Linux.
 How to I resolve this problem?

 **A:** This can happen if you've added your project to source control project on Windows and have files present in the "hooks" folder.
 (Ex: hooks/after_prepare/010_add_platform_class.js) [Cordova requires](http://cordova.apache.org/docs/en/latest/guide/appdev/hooks/index.html).
 To resolve, add the execute hooks have an "execute bit" set to run on a Mac or Linux.
 To resolve, add an execute bit to the file in source control or add the following using the **Command Line** task:
 * Tool: chmod
 * Arguments: +x hooks/after_prepare/010_add_platform_class.js

-**Q:** After Feb 14th, I am seeing the following error when referencing P12 file in the Xcode Build task: "Command failed: /bin/sh -c /usr/bin/security find-identity -v -p codesigning ..."
+**Q:** After Feb 14th, I am seeing the following error when referencing P12 file: "Command failed: /bin/sh -c /usr/bin/security find-identity -v -p codesigning ..."

 **A:** This is due to the Apple's WWDR certificate expiring on this date and an old certificate still being present on the system.
 To resolve, follow the steps outlined by Apple here: https://developer.apple.com/support/certificates/expiration/ In particular, be sure to see "What should I do if Xcode doesn’t recognize my distribution certificate?" and be sure to **remove any expired certificates** as this can cause the error to occur even after you've installed updated certificates.
 This **also affects development certs** despite the title.